How to Register

 - Be admitted to the university as a certificate-seeking, degree-seeking, or non-degree-seeking student.

 - Degree seeking, living in campus housing and/or national/international exchange students are required to complete Title IX: Sexual Assault Prevention training annually.
 Training cycles run July 1 – June 30.
-Access the Title IX training website.
+Learn more about Equity, Compliance and Title IX at UAA.

 - Some classes require certain placement exams or other prerequisites in order to register.
 See specific class restrictions in UAOnline.